gpcmax/CNAND_nd064_C4_Observability_Starter_Files/Project_Starter_Files-Building_a_Metrics_Dashboard/README.md

 *TODO*: Now that we have our SLIs and SLOs, create KPIs to accurately measure these metrics.
 We will make a dashboard for this, but first write them down here.

     * Latency:
-        * Average time taken for a message to send per month.
+        * Backend Total Latency per month.
-        * Total latency that a service expereinces per month.
+        * Frontend Total Latency per month.

     * Error Rate:
-        * Total number of errors per month.
+        * Errors per second during a month for Frontend service.
-        * Average time of errors per second during a month.
+        * Errors per second during a month for Backend service.

     * Memory Usage:
         * Total cpu usage per service during a month of use.